 This class meets once a week only (2 hours and 50 min).
-Hence attendance is strictly monitored.
+Hence, attendance is strictly monitored.
 A student is allowed only 1 absence with reasonable excuse.
 The second absence will be dealt by having a student-instructor conference or a meeting with the department's Concerns Committee.
+The second absence will have implications for your grade.